 Tiramisu is a luxurious dessert treat, hailing from Italy.
 In its cocktail form, this recipe blends two chocolate liqueurs with coffee flavor and a dash of Amaretto (the nutty Italian spirit that has been enjoyed as a digestif for centuries).

 - ½ oz. dark or milk chocolate liqueur

 - ½ oz. espresso (may substitute a splash of concentrated coffee flavoring)

 - Half-and-half or heavy cream (optional)

-Gently add each ingredient to an ice-filled glass.
+Gently add each ingredient to an ice-filled glass, preferably layering with a bartender’s spoon.
 Martini glasses or coupes make great choices for glassware.
 The different layers will slowly merge, creating the flavor and appearance of tiramisu.
 To give the cocktail even more richness, add a splash of cream.
-Dust the top of the cocktail with cocoa powder as decoration.
+Dust the top of the cocktail with cocoa powder as decoration, in traditional Italian form for a tiramisu.
 Serve immediately.